jtl-software/connector-documentation/example/getting-started.rst

 During this book we assume that we can place a file called index.php inside a `jtlconnector/` directory so that it can be called from `http://www.shopdomain.tld/jtlconnector/`.
 It is up to you to make sure that this call succeeds in your environment before you may continue.

-Place the following code inside `index.php`:
+Place the following code inside `bootstrap.php`:

 .. code-block:: php